 - The use of the SARE logo is required.

-- The following acknowledgement is required for all initiatives supported by NIFA and funded by SARE: “This material is based upon work that is supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number XXX-XXXXXX-XXXXXX through the Southern Sustainable Agriculture Research and Education program under subaward number LS21-XXX.
+- The following acknowledgement is required for all initiatives supported by NIFA and funded by SARE: “This material is based upon work that is supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number XXXX-XXXXX-XXXXX (where this is the federal award number found in your grant contract) through the Southern Sustainable Agriculture Research and Education program under subaward number LS21-XXX (where this is your project number).
 USDA is an equal opportunity employer and service provider.”
 Grantees must reference the prime award under which they originally received the grant, adding reference to the Southern region and the SARE project number.

 - In addition to the acknowledgement statement, whenever practical, grantees are required to include NIFA’s official identifier in publications, posters, websites, presentations and other materials resulting from their award.